Intracto/buildozer/README.md

 buildozer watch
 ```

-The watch task will watch the source files for changes and rebuild a taks when a change is detected:
+The watch task will watch the source files for changes and rebuild a task when a change is detected:
 - Clean all dest folders
 - Compiles Sass to css
 - Use autoprefix for vendor prefixing
-- Add scss souremaps
+- Add scss sourcemaps
 - Minifies images and svg
 - Compiles ES6 to ES5